A transformed framework for dynamic correlation in multireference problems: Results

 \section{Results}

 We now demonstrate results of CT-MP2 for the dissociation of H$_2$, N$_2$, symmetric bond-stretching of water, as well as the Be + H$_2$ insertion reaction, relative to full configuration interaction (FCI).
 We compare the performance of CT-MP2 to that of the conventional MP2 theory and the complete active space second-order perturbation theory (CASPT2).
 The CT-MP2 total energy was obtained by summing the corresponding CASSCF reference energy and the correlation energy computed via Eq.~\eqref{eq:ctmp2}.
+For the reference CASPT2 potential energy curves, the energy contributions from single excitations ($i\rightarrow x$, $i\rightarrow a$, and $x\rightarrow a$) were not included.

 For the dissociation of H$_2$, N$_2$, and H$_2$O CT-MP2 yields continuous potential energy curves (PECs), whereas single-reference MP2 theory diverges at large bond distances (Figures~\ref{fig:H2} -- \ref{fig:H2O}).
 Note that the CT-MP2 correlation energy is evaluated with the same computational cost as that of MP2 (and is therefore {\it much} less costly than CASPT2), although it does require the initial CASSCF state.
 CT-MP2 does not perform as well as CASPT2, overestimating the correlation energy at the dissociation limit.
 This can be traced to the decrease in quality of the Bogoliubov transformed vacuum $\ket{\mathrm{vac}}$ (that lies considerably above the Hartree-Fock determinant in energy) at longer distances, which is indicated by the appearance of the negative active-space eigenvalues $e_x$ of the CT-MP2 zeroth-order Hamiltonian.
 In the case of N$_2$ dissociation, the poor quality of the quasiparticle vacuum gives rise to an unphysical barrier on the PEC (Figure \ref{fig:N2}).
 The errors near dissociation limit can be attributed to the violation of the particle-number symmetry.
 In principle, this can be easily cured by particle number projection, which converts the Bogoliubov vacuum into an antisymmetrized geminal power.\cite{Staroverov:2002p11107,Scuseria:2011p124108,Neuscamman:2012p203001,Neuscamman:2012p045103} Practically, the performance of CT-MP2 at long distances can be improved by adding a level shift to the diagonal part of $\hat{H}_0$, such that no negative eigenvalues appear in Eq. \eqref{eq:ctmp2}.\cite{level_shift_note} We define the value of the level shift equal to the largest negative eigenvalue of $\hat{H}_0$.
 In this case the denominator in Eq. \eqref{eq:ctmp2} is guaranteed to be non-zero and the correlation energy to have a finite value.
 Figures~\ref{fig:H2} -- \ref{fig:H2O} show the PECs computed using CT-MP2 with a level shift (denoted as LS-CT-MP2).
 Applying a level shift results in smooth PECs and reduces the CT-MP2 non-parallelity errors from 96 and 81 $mE_h$ to 30 and 33 $mE_h$ for N$_2$ and H$_2$O, respectively (Figures \ref{fig:N2} and \ref{fig:H2O}).
 The LS-CT-MP2 non-parallelity errors are comparable to those of CASPT2 (25 and 27 $mE_h$ for N$_2$ and H$_2$O).